ahdinosaur/The-Git-Rap/README.md

 zomg bro that commit its so sick just allow me to do git cherry-pick

-because its too legit to quit
-with the git cherry pick
-we do it like this

 head in the cloud thinking about workflow rebase when git pull or you will get hurt yo so pop that stash like a collared shirt bro